Unitary Cayley Graphs of Dedekind Domain Quotients: Concluding Remarks

 \section{Concluding Remarks}

 We wish to acknowledge the potential to generalize and strengthen the preceding results.
 For example, one might wish to study the infinite graphs that arise from eliminating the restriction that $R/I$ be finite.
 Alternatively, one might attempt to gather information about analogues of gcd-graphs \cite{Klotz07} in Dedekind domains.
 There is certainly room for strengthening Theorems \ref{Thm5.1} and \ref{Thm5.2}, which only apply to generalized totient graphs with specific properties.
 Theorem \ref{Thm4.6} leads us to inquire about which generalized totient graphs have girths not equal to $3$ or $4$.
 Finally, we note that we have obviously not exhausted all of the graph parameters of generalized totient graphs that one might wish to study.
-For instance, we have not considered any of the many fascinating graph parameters associated with games such as pebbling and the chip-firing game.